C-C-Shen/SkyWatch/README.md

 Once the required keys have been obtained, go into /aircraft-airport-search/api-keys.json and replace the appropriate values.

-If using docker, run 'ducker compose up --build'
+If using docker, run `docker compose up --build`

-Otherwise
+Otherwise:

 1st, start image server/fetcher